top of page

 Similarly, Acamprosate is similar to Naltrexone in that it reduces alcohol cravings and therefore helps sustain abstinence.

-Real Life Cases of Patients on Disulfiram
+Real Life Cases of Patients on Antabuse - Disulfiram

 Alcohol treatment programmes at our clinic have involved medicated treatments along with task-oriented relapse-prevention strategies, ‘problem recognition’ force field analysis.